bigtimecodersean/self-improving-sort-optimizer/README.md

 **Can an LLM optimize its own code through a benchmark feedback loop?**

 A toy automated AI research project that explores self-improving loops: an LLM writes a sorting function, we benchmark it, feed the result back, and ask for something faster.
-Across 8 experiments and 64 iterations, we tested whether this loop converges on better solutions — and whether an automated meta-optimizer can replace human prompt engineering.
+Across 8 experiments and 64 iterations, we tested whether this loop converges on better solutions — and whether an automated meta-optimizer can replace a human prompting.

 ## The Setup

-The inner loop is simple:
+The inner loop:

 1. Ask Claude (Sonnet 4) to write a Python `sort_list` function
 2. Dynamically load and benchmark it against 100,000 random integers